iwan/bisearch_enzim_hu/README.md

 6. Analyse the 'FPCR' result, and drop the one they have more than 1 product

-So i build this gem that automatize all the tasks in a single request:
+So I build this gem that automatize all the tasks in a single request (technically a Wrapper):

 ```ruby
 chr = "chr17"